 Shrinking the money supply decreases demand.
 It gives consumers less purchasing power.
 That reduces business profit, forcing companies to cut employment.

 Why Politicians Rarely Use It

 Elected officials use contractionary fiscal policy much less often than expansionary policy.
 That's because voters don't like tax increases.
 They also protest any benefit decreases caused by reduced government spending.
 As a result, politicians who use contractionary policy are soon voted out of office.

 President Bill Clinton used contractionary policy by cutting spending in several key areas.
 First, he required welfare recipients to work within two years of getting benefits.
 After five years, benefits were cut off.
-He also raised the top income tax rate from 28 percent to 39.6 percent.
+He also raised the top income tax rate from 31% to 39.6%.

 President Franklin D. Roosevelt used contractionary policy too soon after the Depression.
 He was reacting to political pressure to cut the debt.
 The Depression came roaring back in 1932.
 It didn't end until FDR geared up spending for World War II.
 That was a massive return to expansionary fiscal policy.

 The benefit of monetary policy is that it works faster than fiscal policy.
-The Federal Reserve votes to raise or lower rates at its regular FOMC meeting.
+The Federal Reserve votes to raise or lower rates at its regular Federal Open Market Committee meeting.
 It takes about six months for the added liquidity to work its way through the economy.

 How would contractionary fiscal policy affect a budget deficit?

 All else equal, contractionary fiscal policy measures would reduce a budget deficit.
 Under certain circumstances, these measures could turn a deficit into a surplus.
 It depends on how much the measures reduce spending or raise revenue.

 How does contractionary fiscal policy affect economic growth?